Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Year Only

-Format the citation as follows:
+Reference List Entry Format the date section of the citation as follows:

-See Figure Y-2 for example.
+See Figure Y-3.

-Figure Y-3: Reference List Entry with Year Only Date
+Figure Y-3: Reference List Entry with Date (Year Only)

 Year and Month

+Enter the year and month, separated by a comma and space, within parentheses.
 Enter the month in full (do not abbreviate).

 Year, Month, and Day

-Immediately after the year, enter a comma followed by a space.
+Insert a comma followed by a space.

 Enter the month in full (do not abbreviate) followed by a space.

-Enter the day (dd).
+Enter the day.

 Figure YMD-3: Reference List Entry with Date (Year, Month, and Day).